Common name: Elephant Ear Wattle

 Origin of Scientific Name

-Acacia– from the Greek acacia, ace or acis, a point or thorn.
+Acacia – (Greek) acacia, ace or acis – point or thorn.

 This wattle is very restricted in range, preferring shallow, rocky soils on sandstone hills and slopes.
-It occurs only in the north-western region of Western Australia from Derby-West Kimberley to Halls Creek and Wyndham-East Kimberley.
+It occurs only in the north-western region of Western Australia from Derby in the West Kimberley to Halls Creek and Wyndham in the East Kimberley.

 View in Kings Park

-It can be found in the Kimberley beds of the Western Australian Botanic Garden.
+Visit Kings Park and Botanic Garden to see Acacia dunnii in the Kimberley Garden bed of the Western Australian Botanic Garden.